 - Joe Williamson, guitarist with Animal Society (UK)

-It starts by connecting with and motivating organisers many months before the club opens or festival starts.
+It starts by connecting with and motivating organisers many months before the club programmes is announced or the festival starts.

-Why is that band getting more gigs than you?!
+Why is *that* musician getting more gigs than you?!

 Think back to your pre-covid attempts to book gigs....